tz-earl/tz-earl.github.io/_posts/2023-10-25-posts-published-on-linkedin.md

 ---
 layout: post
-title:  "Random Posts Published on LinkedIn"
+title:  "Doing One Thing at a Time, et al. (published on LinkedIn)"
 date:   2023-10-25 00:00:00 -0700
 categories:
 ---